rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-novaclient-on-windows/index.md

 ### Prerequisites

 To run python-novaclient, you'll need python 2.6 or later installed on your system.
-You can run the client from either a desktop machine or from a remote system, like a Cloud Server.
+You can run the client from either a desktop computer or from a remote system, like a Cloud Server.

 The python installation needs to have the "setuptools" package installed as well.
 This is installed with a python distribution like